"She's simply five degrees above spectacular"

 INTERVIEWS AND ARTICLES

-Visit this page on our website to see TV spots, read interviews, and hear radio interviews about Rusty and her dance school and club.
+Visit this page to see TV spots, read interviews, and hear radio interviews about Rusty and her dance school and club.